eggai-tech/EggAI/README.md

 ## 🚀 Getting Started

-Below is a quick “recipe” that you can **copy/paste** and adapt.
-It shows how to set up an agent to handle events in an event-driven system:
+Here's how you can quickly set up an agent to handle events in an event-driven system:

-python
-Copy code

 ```python
 import asyncio